Local Rules of NSRCC

 When a player’s ball has not been found or is known or virtually certain to be Out of Bounds, the player may proceed as follows rather than proceeding under stroke and distance.

-For two penalty strokes, the player may take relief by dropping the original ball or another ball in the relief area (see Rule 14.3).
+For two penalty strokes, the player may take relief by dropping the original ball or another ball in the relief area (see Rule 14.3), in accordance with Model Local Rule E-5.

 3. ABNORMAL COURSE CONDITIONS